Tino Martinez: Coaching and broadcasting

 In 2008, Martinez agreed to be a special instructor for the Yankees to help their first basemen with defensive skills.

 After Spring training, he was named Special Assistant to the General Manager.

 Starting in Spring training 2010, Martinez became a color commentator for the YES Network, replacing the departed David Cone.
 He made his regular season debut on April 9, 2010, when he called a game between the Yankees and the Rays that was coincidentally played back in his home area of Tampa Bay.

 Martinez was named the hitting coach for the Miami Marlins for the 2013 season, replacing Eduardo Pérez.
 On July 28, 2013, Martinez resigned from the position amid allegations of physically abusing Derek Dietrich several months before the resignation.
 Martinez's behavior in the clubhouse was reported to include verbal attacks towards the Marlins' Justin Ruggiano and Chris Valaika, along with minor league player Matt Downs.

+In 2023, Martinez returned to the Cape Cod Baseball League as assistant coach of the Hyannis Harbor Hawks.